This post may contain affiliate links. Please read our disclosure policy.

 Creamy Chicken Tortellini Soup

-- 4 boneless skinless chicken thighs
+- 4 boneless skinless chicken thighs about 1 pound

-- 2 celery stalks ends removed
+- 2 celery stalks peeled and diced

-- 2 carrots peeled & ends removed
+- 2 medium carrots peeled and diced

-- 1 yellow onion peeled
+- 1 yellow onion peeled and diced

-- 2 garlic cloves peeled
+- 2 garlic cloves peeled and minced

 - 2 tablespoons all-purpose flour